Is the Ohio Minimum Car Insurance Coverage Enough?

 What are the Minimum Car Insurance Requirements in Ohio?

 To drive legally in Ohio, you need to meet the state’s minimum insurance requirements: a minimum liability coverage of $25,000 per person or $50,000 per incident.
+Additionally, Ohio law requires drivers to carry proof of insurance.

 If you opt for the minimum amount of coverage, be aware that the Ohio minimum car insurance requirements only protect you from liability for injuries and damages you cause up to the limit of $25,000 per person and $50,000 per accident.
-Having minimum levels of car may put you at serious financial risk.
+Having minimum levels of car insurance may put you at serious financial risk.

 The injured party could potentially sue you personally with a view toward having you pay all damages in excess of the minimum insurance limits that you purchased.